1 John 1:9 If we confess

 There is a wonderful freedom that comes from being forgiven.
 To truly know that God has forgiven our sins brings great liberty to serve Him.
 This is why the devil and some people want to keep us guilty - so we won't serve the Lord as HE would have us to.

 A true understanding of salvation that cannot be lost, forgiveness of sin and the tremendous price Christ paid for these, will not lead us to live in sin as some so wrongfully assume.
 It will bring greater love and greater service.
-David desired to have the joy of God's salvation (not the actual salvation, by the way) restored to him for, Then will I teach transgressors thy ways; and sinners shall be converted unto thee.
+David desired to have the joy of God's salvation (not the actual salvation which he hadn't lost) restored to him for, Then will I teach transgressors thy ways; and sinners shall be converted unto thee.
 Psalm 51:13 His desire was to reach others in sin and bring them to God's marvelous ways.

 Forgiveness also frees the saints to minister to the forgiven.
-When a public sin as been publicly confessed the sinner is then open to receive the ministrations of the saints.
-My family knew a young couple who got into fornication.
+When a public sin has been publicly confessed the sinner is then open to receive the ministrations of the saints.
+I once knew a young couple who got into fornication.
 The young man, desiring to do the right thing confessed this public sin to the assembly of the believers.
 Since they had sinned against their church in bringing this shame upon the assembly, it was confessed before them.
-The confessing was accepted by the assembly in the Spirit of God and the young people were restored.
-One of the leading men verbally forgave the young man, and one of the ladies verbally forgave the young lady.
-This not only ruined the "fun" for any gossips in the assembly, it also ruined it for believers in other churches and for the lost at the barber shops and bars.
-When the story came up, anyone who knew of their confession could squelch it by simply saying, "Yes, and he publicly confessed that sin and the church forgave them."
+The confessing was verbally accepted by the assembly in the Spirit of God and the young people were restored.
+This not only ruined the "fun" for any gossips in the assembly, it also ruined it for believers in other churches and for the lost at the bridge games, barber shops, and bars.
+When the story came up, anyone who knew of their confession could squelch it by simply saying, "I heard he publicly confessed that sin and the church forgave them."

 Even more than that, though, it opened up the way for the saints to minister to the needs of this young couple as they were joined in marriage some time later.
 The shame was removed and they were able to receive help and encouragement in the right way from those, who like Peter, were also forgiven of sins and desired to be a blessing to the Lord's sheep.
 The beauty and sweetness of that forgiveness, an example of God's, was profoundly displayed one night when that trembling young couple voluntarily got up before the assembly and sang a duet - "I gave My life for thee, My precious blood I shed, That thou might'st ransomed be, And quickened from the dead; I gave, I gave My life for thee, What hast thou given for Me?"
 [Frances Havergal]